Make vs Zapier: A Comprehensive Guide

 3. IT & Internal Workflows

 Zapier: Great for lightweight IT automations—like creating a Slack alert when a new Jira issue is logged.
+Companies value its enterprise security features including SSO and SCIM provisioning.

 Make: Fits enterprise IT scenarios, for example monitoring infrastructure events from multiple APIs, transforming the data, and feeding it into custom monitoring dashboards or internal ticketing systems.